 The gas generator will be furnished with 30 externally mounted fuel nozzles for the natural gas fuel system requirements.
 For NOx reduction, water will also be injected into the fuel nozzles through a separate manifold.

-The UNIT uses a high performance annular combustor with low exit temperature pattern, low-pressure loss and high combustion efficiency at all operating conditions.
+The Unit uses a high performance annular combustor with low exit temperature pattern, low-pressure loss and high combustion efficiency at all operating conditions.

 4.7 High Pressure Turbine